bhavukchawla/courses/installation/sqoop-installation.md

 ### Download Sqoop

-We can download the latest version of Sqoop from here: Download sqoop.
-For this Sqoop Installation tutorial, we are using version 1.4.7, that is, sqoop-1.4.7.bin__hadoop-2.6.0.tar.gz
+For this Sqoop Installation tutorial, we are using version 1.4.7, that is, sqoop-1.4.7.bin__hadoop-2.6.0.tar.gz For other versions of Sqoop you can follow this [link](http://archive.apache.org/dist/sqoop/1.4.5/)

 In the terminal do wget to download the sqoop package.